saurabh1088/notes/iOS/Persistence/Keychain.md

 Keychain data persists even when app gets deleted.
 The only way to delete completely is to wipe out the device.
 Other apps however won't be able to access the data.

+On simulator one need to reset content settings, after which the keychain saved data will be wiped out.

 Apple Developer thread on this : https://forums.developer.apple.com/forums/thread/36442